pengzell/pengzell.github.io/_pages/inprogress.md

 permalink: /inprogress/
 ---

-Since 2025, I'm the Principal Investigator on a European Research Council (ERC) starting grant titled *Markets and Mobility: How Employers Structure Economic Opportunity*.
-The first publication of this project is out in [*American Journal of Sociology*](https://doi.org/10.1086/736993).
-A project website is [under construction](https://perengzell.com/mamo/).
+Since 2025, I'm the Principal Investigator on a European Research Council (ERC) starting grant titled [*Markets and Mobility: How Employers Structure Economic Opportunity*](https://perengzell.com/mamo/).
+A first publication from this project is out in [*American Journal of Sociology*](https://doi.org/10.1086/736993), with more underway.

 Other projects I'm working on include: